 The Landscapes Research Record journal published the article on ‘Paradise in Conflict: Reexamining and Safeguarding the Genius of the Mughal Gardens of Kashmir’ by Jan Haenraets, Melissa Hollingsworth and Alyssa Schwann.

-The abstract of the paper is included below, and the pdf of the full article – as published in the Landscape Research Record by CELA – can be read and downloaded under this LINK (1.7 MB).
-The pdf version of the complete issue of this Landscape Research Record No.1 2013 with all 39 peer-reviewed articles can be downloaded HERE (16.1 MB).
+The abstract of the paper is included below, and the pdf of the full article – as published in the Landscape Research Record by CELA – can be found in the pdf version of the complete issue of Landscape Research Record No.1 2013.
+It can be downloaded HERE (16.1 MB).
 Landscape Research Record is published by the Council of Educators in Landscape Architecture (CELA).

 The history of garden making in Kashmir goes back to ancient times with garden making closely linked to the natural beauty and spirit of the place.
 During the Mughal period in Kashmir these traditions reached unprecedented heights.
 Through the implementation of the Islamic chahar bagh and Paradise Garden concepts onto the topography of Kashmir hundreds of Mughal gardens were created.

 Since the decline of the Mughal Empire many of these gardens suffered neglect and only a small number of the gardens still exist today, with the traditional use and significance of these sites and their wider settings being undermined.
 The paper’s focus is on the gardens in Indian-administered Kashmir.
 To date this heritage remains under-examined and at risk, particularly given the context of the ongoing conflict in Kashmir, with Nishat Bagh and Shalimar Bagh included in the 2008 World Monument Fund List of 100 Most Endangered Sites.